hr3lxphr6j/h264EncodeInfoEditor/ReadMe.md

 # h264EncodeInfoEditor

-A script that edit h264 bit stream encoder info.
+A script to edit H.264 encoder information.

 * Before
 	```